JonPSmith/GenericServices/README.md

 - `Task<ISuccessErrors<T>> GetDetailAsync<T>( param object [] keys)` - async

 Note that the status contains any errors caused by missing data or sql security errors.
-If there is an error then the result will be null, so you have to check the status.
+If there is an error then the result will be a new, empty class.
+This may throw an error somewhere else due to not filled in items, so checking the status is best.

 ##### CreateSetupService/CreateSetupServiceAsync: